Natural resources of the Republic of Ireland

 The primary natural resources of the Republic of Ireland include natural gas, petroleum, peat, copper, lead, dolomite, barite, limestone, gypsum, silver and zinc.
 Key industries based on these and other natural resources include fishing, mining, and various forms of agriculture and fish farming.
-The Department of Communications, Energy and Natural Resources is charged with the legislative protection of the Ireland's natural resources.
+The Department of Communications, Energy and Natural Resources is charged with the legislative protection of Ireland's natural resources.

 Mining

-The historic and archaeological record of the island demonstrates a history of mining dating to Bronze Age Ireland, when the south was an important copper producer - including from sites at Ross Island, Kerry, Allihies, Cork and later Bunmahon, Waterford.
+The historic and archaeological record of the island demonstrates a history of mining dating to Bronze Age Ireland, when the south was an important copper producer – including from sites at Ross Island, Kerry, Allihies, Cork and later Bunmahon, Waterford.

-Mining became more industrialised during the Industrial Revolution, and gold mining experienced some growth - including a "gold rush" in the late 18th and early 19th centuries at Gold Mines River, Wicklow.
+Mining became more industrialised during the Industrial Revolution, and gold mining experienced some growth – including a "gold rush" in the late 18th and early 19th centuries at Gold Mines River, Wicklow.
 Later 20th and 21st century gold-mining plans were met with significant opposition owing to the expected environmental impact.

 By the late 20th century, Ireland became a significant player in the industry, ranking highly in a Fraser Institute survey.
 As of 2007, Ireland produced 38% of Western Europe's zinc and 25% of its lead, from lead and zinc mines including Lisheen Mine, Tipperary, Tara Mine, Meath, and Galmoy Mine, Kilkenny.

 As of the 21st century, mining companies operating in Ireland include Anglo-American plc, Arcon, New Boliden, Conroy Diamonds and Gold, Hereward Ventures plc, Minco Mining & Metals Corporation, and others.

 Primary raw material industries in Ireland include those involving steel, lead, zinc, silver, aluminium, barite, and gypsum mining processing.
 Heavy industry relying on these materials is centered around key port cities such as Dublin, Cork, and Belfast (the latter in Northern Ireland).

 Energy sources

 Peat

-Peat has been Ireland's staple fuel for centuries and as of 2005 still provided about 9% of the country's energy needs.
-Peatlands cover approximately 17% of the area of Ireland, and Bord na Móna (the "Peat Board") is a semi-state company charged with the mechanised harvesting of peat - extracting more than 4 million tonnes in 2014.
+Peat has been Ireland's staple fuel for centuries and as of 2005 it provided about 9% of the country's energy needs.
+Peatlands cover approximately 17% of the area of Ireland, and Bord na Móna (the "Peat Board") is a semi-state company charged with the mechanised harvesting of peat – extracting more than 4 million tonnes in 2014.

+Bord na Móna reduced peat harvesting in 2017 and implemented a "Brown to Green" transition to eliminate peat harvesting from 2018.

+In recent years, peat harvesting has been continued by individuals who generally use the fuel in their domestic fireplaces and appliances.